My Kickstarter Tips and Tricks

 Learn the Platform First

-Several of my friends are asking if they should do a Kickstarter campaign, but they haven’t signed up for an account or backed any other campaigns.
-Learning by doing is the long way.
+Several of my friends asked if they should do a Kickstarter campaign, but they haven’t signed up for an account or backed any other campaigns.
+Learning by doing is the long, hard way with Kickstarter.
 Learning by watching is the shortcut.
 There are so many incredibly creators and campaigns on Kickstarter.
 Go sign up for an account.
 Spend $200 on a few campaigns.
 Then sit back and watch the creators create.
 You’ll get their backer updates.
 You’ll see their struggles.
 You’ll watch the community interact.
 It will be the best $200 you’ve spent.
 Here are a few of my favorite consistent creators:

 Read and Learn